dlt-hub/dlt/README.md

 # create a dlt pipeline that will load chess game data to the DuckDB destination
 pipeline = dlt.pipeline(pipeline_name="chess_pipeline", destination='duckdb', dataset_name="games_data")

-# use chess.com source to grab data about a few players from their API
+# use chess.com API to grab data about a few players
 data = chess(['magnuscarlsen', 'rpragchess'], start_month="2022/11", end_month="2022/12")

 # extract, normalize, and load the data